sanskrit/raw_etexts_english/blogs/manasataramgini/2006-05-12_an-early-shaiva-formula.md

 +++
-title = "An early shaivaxa0formula"
+title = "An early shaiva formula"

 +++
 Very little is preserved of the ancestral tantric shaiva lineage prior